Jianzhang Lin

 Working Papers

-Presented: Goizueta Doctoral Research Conference (2024), Emory University (2024), 20th Annual WashU Finance Conference (Ph.D.
-Session with Award 2024, Scheduled), Federal Reserve Bank of Atlanta (2024, Scheduled)
+Presented: AFA (2026, Scheduled), NFA (2025, Scheduled), SFA (2025, Scheduled), Goizueta Doctoral Research Conference (2024), Emory University (2024), 20th Annual WashU Finance Conference (Ph.D.
+Session with Award 2024), Federal Reserve Bank of Atlanta (2024)

 Corporate Behavior When Running the Firm for Stakeholders: Evidence from Hospitals